-This leaflet tells you why you need the procedure, how to prepare for it and what to expect on the day and immediately after.
-If you have any remaining concerns or queries once you have read the information, then please contact us on one of the telephone numbers found towards the end of this leaflet.
+This leaflet tells you why you need the investigation, how to prepare for it and what to expect on the day and immediately afterwards.
+If you have any remaining concerns or queries when you have read the information, please contact us using the telephone number you will find towards the end of the leaflet.

-What is a Gastroscopy?
+What is a gastroscopy?

-A Gastroscopy allows the Endoscopist to look into your gullet (oesophagus), stomach and the first part of the small bowel (duodenum).
+A gastroscopy allows the doctor or nurse to look into your gullet (oesophagus), stomach and the first part of the small bowel (duodenum).